Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 The largest part was a broken spine with a few engines still attached, buried deep inside a shattered pressure hull.
 Half a Vzk’tk crewmember was frozen to the metal.
 The entire front half of the ship was *gone,* present now only as an expanding cloud of condensed molten globules.

-Morwk must have been watching too. *"Well, that’s...excessive,"* he commented over the intercom.
+Morwk must have been watching too. *"Well, that’s... excessive,"* he commented over the intercom.

 *"Same big gun that hit us and the dig site, you reckon?"* Wilde asked.